groupdocs-redaction/GroupDocs.Redaction-Docs/net/developer-guide/basic-usage/text-redactions.md

 ---
 id: text-redactions
 url: redaction/net/text-redactions
-title: Text redactions
+title: Text redaction
 weight: 5
-description: ""
+description: C# redaction API allows to easily redact data of sensitive or private nature from your documents.
+You can apply text redaction using exact phrase or regular expression for documents of different formats like PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX and others.
-keywords:
+keywords: c#, redaction, redact data, text redactions
 productName: GroupDocs.Redaction for .NET
 hideChildren: False
 ---
-GroupDocs.Redaction allows to easily redact sensitive or private data from your documents.
+GroupDocs.Redaction allows to easily redact data of sensitive or private nature from your documents.
 The most popular redaction case is to remove a text from a document.

-With GroupDocs.Redaction API you can apply text redactions using exact phrase or [regular expression](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expressions) for documents of different formats like PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX and others.
+With GroupDocs.Redaction API you can apply text redaction using exact phrase or [regular expression](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expressions) for documents of different formats like PDF, DOC, DOCX, PPT, PPTX, XLS, XLSX and others.
 See full list at [supported document formats]({{< ref "redaction/net/getting-started/supported-document-formats.md" >}}) article.

 ## Use exact phrase redaction